3.2 Docker

 VIEWER.EXAMPLE.ORG is used as the domain name in this manual, please adapt this to your own DNS name.

-For productive use, a virtual machine with at least 4 CPUs and 8GB RAM is recommended.
+A virtual machine with at least 4 CPUs and 8GB RAM is recommended for use.
+For productive use, 8 CPUs and 16GB RAM are recommended.

 Preparation